 When our tour was ready to start we joined our guide in front of the house, where she gave us a short history of the family and how the house has changed over the centuries.
 She pointed out one feature I had missed when looking at the Georgian front facade of Fursdon; one of the two doors you see is false, a fake inserted to give the impression of the symmetry so beloved by the Georgians.

 Inside the first major room was the hall, where we could see exposed medieval timbers from the old cross-passage house.
 The timbers and panelling were probably inserted between 1450-1500.
 It was fascinating seeing the contrast between the elegant Georgian furnishings and the older medieval timbers.

 Another highlight was the library, finished with wooden panelling and featuring a sprung floor for dancing.
 The bookcases in the library were cleverly set almost flush with the walls so they did not get in the way when the room was used for dances.

 One of the most interesting areas of the house is the staircase hall, lined with family portraits and featuring a modern carpet incorporating colours and designs from costumes worn by generations Fursdons in the portraits.
 It is fascinating to see the carpet echoing designs in the old family portraits.

 One of the portraits depicts George Fursdon, who fought for the king in the English Civil War.
-During a skirmish at Lyme George was killed and his body was brought back to Fursdon, followed by a Parliamentary army under Sir Thomas Fairfax.
-The Parliamentary army camped on Cadbury Hill, but left shortly after.
-Local legend says that the Cadbury Dragon scared them away, though foul weather may also have played a part!
+During a skirmish at Lyme, George was killed and his body was brought back to Fursdon, followed by a Parliamentary army under Sir Thomas Fairfax.
+The Parliamentary army camped on Cadbury Hill but left shortly after.
+Local legend says that the Cadbury Dragon scared them away, though the foul weather may also have played a part!